sameer/purisa.me/content/blog/excel_macro_analysis/index.md

 ### Servers

-The only clue I had left was the servers for downloading the payload.
+Without the payload, the only clue I had left was the endpoints for downloading it.
 I ran a [whois](https://en.wikipedia.org/wiki/WHOIS) query on all three:

 ```